JackSzwergold/Writing/memories/The Time I Discovered a Cool Toy Store on Bleecker Street.md

 “Jack saw a toy store,” she said to her husband.
 Her husband then looked at me and said, “No toys today.”
 And with that we all headed down the block to his brother’s place.

-While the Village was filled old school NYC brick buildings, my sister’s husband’s brother lived in something that looked like a drab condo building on Cornellia Street.
+While the Village was filled old school NYC brick buildings, my sister’s husband’s brother lived in something that looked like a drab condo building on Cornelia Street.
 Quite possibly the ugliest building on the block.

 We went inside, rode up the elevator and we in his place.
 Inside, his apartment seemed cool.
 It was filled with sun, plants and wood furniture.
 It kinda looked like the cover to Carole King’s “Tapestry” in its own way.